 *Add butter and pecans, and continue boiling over medium high heat until the thermometer reaches 234 degrees (soft ball stage).

 *Remove pan from heat, and add vanilla.
 Allow mixture to cool about 2 minutes.
 Beat mixture until it begins to lose its gloss and is thick and creamy.
 Quickly, drop by spoonfuls in 2 inch rounds on waxed paper/foil let cool. (if mixture becomes too hard, immerse pan in hot water for several minutes and resume dropping candies)

 The hardest part of the recipe is knowing when to start dropping the pralines onto the paper.
 I’ve dropped too soon and ended up scraping it all up to cook a little more.

-Print Praline Recipe (you may need to RIGHT click on the link and open in a new window to print-I’m still working out the bugs on this new feature!)
+Print Praline Recipe (you need to RIGHT click on the link and open in a new window to print)

 The best tip I can give, other than trial and error, is too really pay attention to the mixture.
 It does loose it’s glossy appearance and you can begin to see a difference in the texture of the mixture as well.
 Honestly the pralines are so good even if I had to scrape the mixture back into the pot and cook it a little longer every time I made them it’d be worth it.
 The pralines are creamy melt in your mouth goodness.